spettersson/splunk4patientprivacy/data_guide.md

 The first step is to understand what logs each system is generating and in which formats.
 When analyzing the **log formats**, it is important to consider the following:

 -  Are the logs **structured** (csv, json, xml), **semi-structured**, or **unstructured** (free-text)❓
--  Does each log record consist of a **single line or multiple line**❓
+-  Does each log entry consist of a **single line or multiple line**❓
--  What **delimiter** separates log records (i.e, what indicates the end and start of a new log entry)❓
+-  What **delimiter** separates log entries (i.e, what indicates the end and start of a new log entry)❓
 -  What **timestamp format** is used❓

 Additionally, it is essential to categorize logs appropriately.
 For example, a system might write logs to multiple log files with the same format, but they could still belong to different categories.